bmanders716/bmanders716.github.io/cookbook.md

 Eastern Pudding.

-_Ingredients_--1†lb. of figs (cut in small dice).
+_Ingredients_--1‡¨¢. of figs (cut in small dice).
-               º†lb. of suet.
+               Ï†¨b. of suet.
-               Ω†lb. of bread-crumbs.
+               Ì†¨b. of bread-crumbs.
                2 eggs.
                The grated rind of a lemon.
                1 wineglass of brandy.
-               3†oz. of sugar.
+               3‡Ø∫. of sugar.

 _Method._--Put the figs, suet, bread-crumbs, and grated lemon rind into a basin.